garangbse/alu-shell/permissions/README.md

 find . -type d: Searches for all directories starting from the current directory.
 -exec chmod 755 {} \;: For each directory found, it adds execute permissions for the owner, the group owner, and other users using chmod 755.

+12-directory_permissions
+The script creates a directory named my_dir with permissions set to 751 in the working directory.

+13-change_group
+chgrp school hello: Changes the group owner of the file hello to the group school.

+14-change_owner_and_group
+The chown function is used to change the owner and group owner of files and directories. chown -R vincent:staff .: Recursively changes the owner to vincent and the group owner to staff for all files and directories in the working directory.

+15-symbolic_link_permissions
+The chown function is used to change the owner and group owner of files and directories. chown -h vincent:staff _hello: Changes the owner to vincent and the group owner to staff for the symbolic link _hello without affecting the target file.

+16-if_only
+The script checks if the file hello in the current directory is owned by the user guillaume.
+If it is, the script changes the owner of the file to vincent.